astronomer/docs/learn/airflow-variables.md

 )
 ```

-You can also retrieve an Airflow variable via the Airflow CLI's [`get`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#get_repeat3) and [`list`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#list_repeat8) commands.
+You can also retrieve an Airflow variable using the Airflow CLI's [`get`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#get_repeat3) and [`list`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#list_repeat8) commands.

-## Hiding sensitive information
+## Hide sensitive information in variables

 Airflow variables are [Fernet](https://github.com/fernet/spec/) encrypted in the Airflow metastore.

-As seen in the screenshot at the beginning of this guide, some Airflow variables are additionally masked in the Airflow UI and if printed to the logs.
-This behavior is controlled via the Airflow configuration.
-By default, the [`hide_sensitive_var_conn_fields`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#hide-sensitive-var-conn-fields) configuration is set to `True`, which masks all Airflow variables that contain the following strings:
+As seen in the screenshot at the beginning of this guide, some Airflow variables are additionally masked in the Airflow UI and logs.
+While you can manually mark variables as secrets, some variables are marked automatically using an Airflow configuration.
+By default, the [`hide_sensitive_var_conn_fields`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#hide-sensitive-var-conn-fields) configuration is set to `True`, which automatically masks all Airflow variables that contain the following strings:

 - `access_token`
 - `api_key`